thiagoapr/thiagoapr.github.io/README.md

 ### Research Interest

-- Energy economics
+Energy economics <br/>
-- Development economics
+Development economics <br/>
-- Applied econometrics
+Applied econometrics <br/>

 * * *

 ### Publications

-The ReLationship Between Wind Farms and the Labor Market in the Brazilian Northeast: an Analysis Using the Spatial Propensity Score (with S. Goncalves and A. Chagas), Revista Brasileira de Estudos Regionais e Urbanos, Forthcoming, 2019.
+The Relationship Between Wind Farms and the Labor Market in the Brazilian Northeast: an Analysis Using the Spatial Propensity Score (with S. Goncalves and A. Chagas), Revista Brasileira de Estudos Regionais e Urbanos, Forthcoming, 2019.

 * * *

 ### Working papers

-The impact of change in MSEs: regulation in municipalities in Sao Paulo state, Brazil (with A. Chagas and A. Almeida) <br/>
+The Impact of Change in MSEs: Regulation in Municipalities in Sao Paulo State, Brazil (with A. Chagas and A. Almeida) <br/>

-Cultural expenditure and strategic interaction among municipalities of Minas Gerais (with S. Goncalves) <br/>
+Cultural Expenditure and Strategic Interaction Among Municipalities of Minas Gerais (with S. Goncalves) <br/>

 * * *

 ### Working in progress

-The Impact of Wind Power on the Brazilian Labor Market (with S. Goncalves and A. Chagas) [link](./about.html) <br/>
+The Impact of Wind Power on the Brazilian Labor Market (with S. Goncalves and A. Chagas) [(link)](./about.html) <br/>

-Elasticities of Residential Demand for LPG in Brazil (with S. Goncalves) [link](./about.html) <br/>
+Elasticities of Residential Demand for LPG in Brazil (with S. Goncalves) [(link)](./about.html) <br/>

-Poverty and Energy Transition: a Multinomial Analysis for Households in Brazil (with S. Goncalves) [link](./about.html) <br/>
+Poverty and Energy Transition: a Multinomial Analysis for Households in Brazil (with S. Goncalves) [(link)](./about.html) <br/>